 \section{Introduction}

 This paper aims to connect two seemingly distant fields of academic research: scientometrics and sports economics.
+However, the approach is not unique, \citet{KoczyStrobel2010} and \citet{LehmannWohlrabe2017} actually do the reverse by applying sports ranking methods to journals.

 Following the pioneering work of \citet{Garfield1979}, a plethora of measures have been suggested, tested, and debated to quantify the influence of a scholar \citep{RavallionWagstaff2011, GlanzelMoed2013, WildgaardSchneiderLarsen2014}.
-Most academics have probably met with the $h$-index during an evaluation of grant proposals.
+Most academics have probably met with the $h$-index during the evaluation of grant proposals.
 Nonetheless, there is no consensus on what is the best bibliometric index, mainly due to the need to balance quantity (represented by the number of papers written) and quality (represented by the number of citations to those papers).
-This dilemma has motivated several articles on the axiomatisation of scientometric measures which can greatly help our understanding of their characteristics \citep{Marchant2009, BouyssouMarchant2010, BouyssouMarchant2014, delaVegaVolij2018}.
+This dilemma has motivated several articles on the axiomatisation of scientometric measures which can greatly help our understanding of their characteristics \citep{Marchant2009, BouyssouMarchant2010, KoczyNichifor2013, BouyssouMarchant2014, delaVegaVolij2018}.

 The economic analysis of team sports is often centred around the issue of competitive balance since the celebrated article of \citet{Rottenberg1956}.
-Any sporting contest establishes a hierarchy among the competitors by differentiating winners and losers.
-Thus uncertainty of outcome has at least three different dimensions \citep{BuzzacchiSzymanskiValletti2003}: (a) short-term (whether the ex ante winning probabilities of the playing teams are equal in a match); (b) medium-term (whether all teams have the same chance to be the champion in a given season); (c) long-term (how volatile is the relative standing of different clubs across some seasons).
-Obviously, the measurement of competitive balance is much more than a simple academic problem: several antitrust decisions are based on the claim that fan interest decreases when the uncertainty of outcome declines, thus public interest demands to maintain competitive balance \citep{Szymanski2003}.
+Any sporting contest establishes a hierarchy among the competitors by differentiating between winners and losers.
+Therefore, uncertainty of outcome has at least three different dimensions \citep{BuzzacchiSzymanskiValletti2003}: (a) short-term (whether the ex ante winning probabilities of the playing teams are equal in a match); (b) medium-term (whether all teams have the same chance to be the champion in a given season); (c) long-term (how volatile is the relative standing of different clubs across some seasons).
+Obviously, the measurement of competitive balance is much more than a simple academic problem.
+For example, several antitrust decisions are based on the claim that fan interest decreases when the uncertainty of outcome declines, thus, public interest demands to maintain competitive balance \citep{Szymanski2003}.